 A Brief History of Trinity Church and its Buildings

-Over the next twenty years four rectors led a growing flock that increasingly won over their fellow Concordians as shown in the following statement written by Mr. Adams Tolman.
+Over the next 20 years four rectors led a growing flock that increasingly won over their fellow Concordians as shown in the following statement written in 1915 by Mr. Adams Tolman.
 “This church has evidently filled a want.
 The congregation has grown and its ministers have done fine service in the town.”
 Growth in the parish provided funds to modernize the building and on Christmas Eve in 1900 the church became lighted by electricity, relegating the old kerosene lamps to the basement.
 A motor, powered by water, operated the organ’s bellows (unfortunately) displacing the man who had previously hand pumped them.
-Three years later funds were raised to purchase a rectory that continued in use until it was torn down in 1965.
+Five years later funds were raised to purchase a rectory that continued in use until it was torn down in 1965.

-In 1907, the Reverend Smith Owen Dexter was called to accept a ministry that continued for twenty-five years.
+In 1907, the Reverend Smith Owen Dexter was called to accept a ministry that continued for 25 years.
 “A sweet and unworldly man,” Mr. Dexter was a social activist, extending his concern into Boston, where he demonstrated for clemency in the Sacco and Vanzetti case, and to Lowell where he led a march during the textile mill strikes.
 In addition, he hosted a conference for the Fellowship of Youth for Peace, a controversial group at variance with some more conservative local groups.
 Although his political leanings concerned the congregation, the vestry and parish stood by him with great affection.
 During his tenure, a parish house was added, a telephone installed and a new organ purchased.
 Mr. Dexter continued to serve Trinity through the First World War, although he was given a leave of absence to serve as a voluntary chaplain at Fort Devens in 1917.
 Mr. Dexter retired in 1932 due to failing health.

 Continuing the legacy begun by Mr. Hastings and supported by Mr. Clark and Bishop Peabody, Mr. Andrews encouraged the active participation of lay people in all areas of church life.
 In 1966 he appointed Eleanor Spinney, who had served as Director of Christian Education, to be Lay Assistant Minister.
 As a part of its outreach to youth, Trinity participated in an ecumenical effort by all of the Concord churches to establish a youth center.
 When no other space could be found, Trinity agreed to house a teen drop-in center called “The Place.”
 The controversy over the use of Trinity’s building for this purpose, the political turbulence of the 1960s and 1970s in the country and the liturgical changes in the National Church combined to decrease membership.
 While the trial liturgies, national revision of the Book of Common Prayer and the movement for the ordination of women were difficult issues for many parishioners to reconcile with their worship expectations, most tried to understand and to accept the changes.
 A few embraced the new liturgy and one generously donated the funds to purchase the revised Book of Common Prayer for both the Chapel and the Church.